 - much quieter and smoother operation.

 More information about each type of technology is provided below along with charging and fueling information and links for additional information.
-Also, visit DriveClean.ca.gov for more information about all clean technology vehicles or DriveClean.ca.gov/pev for California's new resource center dedicated completely to vehicles that plug-in.
+Also, visit DriveClean.ca.gov for more information about all clean technology vehicles or DriveClean.ca.gov/pev for California's new Plug in Electric Vehicle Resource Center dedicated completely to vehicles that plug-in.

 Plug-in Electric Vehicles